Jessia Islam: Pageantry

+Islam participated in Miss International 2025 where she went unplaced but won the title of Best in Evening Gown.

 Acting

 In 2022, Islam made her film debut in MR9: Do or Die, and has also appeared in other films, such as Dorod.

 Social activity

 Islam is actively involved in social work and has collaborated with various NGOs, including Poriborton Kori.